hhaamm/backuper/README.markdown

   cd myfolder && git clone https://github.com/hhaamm/backuper.git

-3. Copy a sample config file (i.e. local_config.rb.sample) somwhere and edit the file.
+3. Copy a sample config file (i.e. samples/local_config.yml) and configure it.
 4. Set a crontab that executes backuper in the interval that you want.

   Example: